Katyatkachuk/Katyatkachuk-Project_data_science_queen_snakes/README.md

  The classifier will analyze the images and provide predictions on whether the lesions are cancerous or non-cancerous.
 Review the classification results and any associated metrics to assess the performance of the classifier.

+##### Remarks:
+1. Provide paths to train images and masks, and run cell 1 and 2 to process images and create classifiers.
+2. You can also use:
+   - process_images.py - to extract features for training dataset and save them in the csv file
+   - train_classifiers.py - to train classifier using the csv file with measured features
+   - evaluate_classifier.py - to check the probability of skin lesion  to be cancerous based on the provided image and mask
+   - predictions.py - to evaluate the probability of skin lesion  to be cancerous based on the provided images and masks stored in separate folders.
+Outputs the xlsx file with image and patient ids, probability of being cancerous and the actual label.

 #### 3. Project content:
    - New_masks where each image is annotated by at least two people;
    - Queen_snakes_masks - masks annotated first time by one person;
    - data - contains matadata file and a folder with images and masks for evaluation a classifier;
-   - fyp2024 - contains 10 classifiers with their folds, feature file for evaluation a classifier, full classider source file (as well as separate py.files for process images, traine and valuation of the classifer and predictions), predictions_new.xlsx.file with probability of cancer results and a requirements.txt file;
+   - fyp2024 - contains 10 classifiers with their folds (in Trained_classifiers folder), selected classifier(Queen_Snakes_classifier.sav), code used to produce analytics for classifiers(classifier_analytics.ipynb),feature file for evaluation a classifier, full classider source file (as well as separate py.files for process images, traine and valuation of the classifer and predictions), predictions_new.xlsx.file with probability of cancer results and a requirements.txt file;
    - .gitignore - excludes the datasets for training a classifier;
    - Queen_snakes_annotation_comments.md with our findings about the annotation process;
    - Queen_snakes_anotations_manual where only our manual measurements are stored;